BrettVerney/ciscoPWDhasher/README.md

 **Author:** Brett Verney</br>
 **Version:** v0.1 | 04-04-2020

 This script hashes a plain text password using the MD5 algorithm used by Cisco 'Type 5' secrets.
-It is particularly useful in situations where an engineer when wants to build a full configuration file but doesn't want to list passwords in plain text, or does not have a Cisco device available to generate the hash.
+It is particularly useful in situations where an engineer wants to build a full configuration file but doesn't want to list passwords in plain text, or does not have a Cisco device available to generate the hash.

 ## Cisco Configuration